 Nothing ventured, nothing gained.
 At least we have flowers!!

 Please share your gardening failures so I don’t feel like such a loser.
-You know… unless you don’t have any of those stories… in which case you can just go away and enjoy your garden.by Ashley with 1 Comment
+You know… unless you don’t have any of those stories… in which case you can just go away and enjoy your garden.by Ashley Keller with 2 Comments

 Recently there has been a lot of talk around the internet and blog-osphere about MISSIONS.
 Mostly I’ve seen people hashing out the million ways it’s being done wrong: wrecking culture, producing dependency, maligning the name of Christ, etc. Really bad stuff- and really going on in some places.